-As a regulated investment company, the Fund generally pays no federal income tax on the income and gains it distributes to you.
-The Fund intends to pay income dividends quarterly from its net investment income.
 Capital gains, if any, may be paid at least annually.
 The Fund may distribute income dividends and capital gains more frequently, if necessary, in order to reduce or eliminate federal excise or income taxes on the Fund.
 The amount of any distribution will vary, and there is no guarantee the Fund will pay either income dividends or capital gain distributions.
-Your income dividends and capital gain distributions will be automatically reinvested in additional shares at net asset value (NAV) unless you elect to receive them in cash.
+Your income dividends and capital gain distributions will be automatically reinvested in additional shares at NAV unless you elect to receive them in cash.